 Meanings Found in the Yin Yang Symbol

 Represented by the outer circle of the yin yang symbol is everything in the universe, or the whole of a single aspect of existence.
 The areas of white and black shapes that are within the circle represent the yin and yang.
-These shapes are symbolic of the two energies and their interaction with each other that causes everything in the universe to happen.
-Their flowing curvy shapes are symbolic of the constant change that takes place in the universe between yin and yang.
+These shapes symbolize the two energies and their interaction with each other that causes everything in the universe to happen.
+Their flowing curvy shapes are symbolic of the constant change that takes place in the universe between yin and yang, one flowing into the other in an infinite cycle of balance and harmony.

 Yin and Yang Are Present in Everything That Exists

 According to the yin yang philosophy, each is present in everything that exists.
-Symbolically this is represented in the yin yang symbol.
+The yin yang sign represents this symbolically.
 The large dark area has a small white circle and the white area has a small dark circle.
-This illustrates that just as it is in life, everything is not completely white or black and neither one can exist alone.
-They must exist together.
+This illustrates that just as it is in life, everything is not completely white or black, and neither one can exist alone.
+They must exist together, and each energy contains elements of its opposite energy.

 Interaction Among Opposite Energies

-The yin yang symbol gives the feeling of the strong interaction of the two opposing energies making it seem as if there is a continual movement and exchange of energy between the yin and the yang just as there is a constant exchange of the energies of life.
+The yin yang symbol gives the feeling of the strong interaction of the two opposing energies showing there is a continual movement and exchange of energy between the yin and the yang just as there is a constant exchange of the energies of life.

 Components of Yin and Yang